-One of the Christians who left Jerusalem and shared the gospel with other people was Philip.
+One of the Jesus-followers who left Jerusalem and shared the gospel with other people was Philip.
 Philip was known to be a faithful man and had been one of the seven men full of the Spirit and wisdom chosen to be one of The First Deacons for the church.
 Later in Acts 8 we learn more about Philip in the story Philip and the Ethiopian.
 Later, in Acts 21:8-9, we read about Philip living in Caesarea and being the father of four unmarried daughters that prophesied.

 Simon the Sorcerer Believes (Acts 8:9-11)